Schedule A form Canada: The most important immigration form (IMM 5669 E)

 - Who needs to fill out IMM 5669

 - Let us help!

 Schedule A asks many intimate questions about your background.
 Of course, the questions include your personal history, education, work history, and more.
 Therefore, the officer could decide whether you are inadmissible to Canada or not.
 They also compare this form with the other papers you have presented in the past or alongside this form.
 Consequently, discrepancies between this form and the other documents could cause inadmissibility due to misrepresentation.
-Simply put, officers use this form to decide if you deserve to immigrate to Canada regardless of your eligibility for an immigration program.
+Officers use this form to decide if you deserve to immigrate to Canada regardless of your eligibility for an immigration program.

-Schedule A is the most critical immigration form because it could make you and your family members inadmissible.
+Schedule A is the most critical immigration form because it could make you and your family inadmissible.
 Thus, take it seriously.

 Generally speaking, the following people must fill out the form:

 - The spouse or common-law partner of the principal applicant